AntonioNoack/RemsEngine/README.md

 ## Use It

 If you don't want to compile the engine yourself, and just want to focus on developing games, plugins or mods, you can use pre-built versions.
-There isn't an official release yet, because my UI isn't stable enough (imo), but you can use the in-official build from my [Cellular Automata Demo](https://github.com/AntonioNoack/CellularAutomata/tree/main/out/artifacts/Demo).
+There isn't an official release yet, but you can use the in-official build from my [Cellular Automata Demo](https://github.com/AntonioNoack/CellularAutomata/tree/main/out/artifacts/Demo).
 A release of [Rem's Studio](https://github.com/AntonioNoack/RemsStudio) would work as well.

 ## Documentation

 The code is mainly documented within itself, so I recommend you to download the engine source code.
 You can also take a look at the Wiki.
 There, I describe the serialization system, how to create a mod, and supported file formats.

+In the future, I might create a website for it :).

 ## Wiki